Last Updated on March 30, 2021

 The After Breast Cancer Pooling Project10, for example, found that drinking had little effect on the rate of recurrence or survival, with the exception of a slight increase in risk of recurrence for older women.
 Another large study11 found no connection at all, and even suggested that moderate drinking might boost overall longevity among women with breast cancer.

 On the other hand, a Danish study from 201212 found a connection between heavier drinking pre-diagnosis and the recurrence of tumors.
 And an Australian meta-analysis13 found that there was a modest connection overall—with, once again, a higher risk for women post-menopause.

 Overall, it seems that the biggest risk concerning alcohol and breast cancer is your likelihood of getting the disease in the first place.
 Alcohol use may increase the chances of it returning as well, but the jury is still out on how significant a factor it is.

 Breast Cancer Radiation Treatment and Alcohol

-In general, physicians recommend that patients limit alcohol intake before, during, and after radiation treatment for any type of cancer.
+In general, physicians recommend that patients limit alcohol intake14 before, during, and after radiation treatment for any type of cancer.
 Small amounts may not interfere with the treatment, but drinking can still aggravate common side effects.
 These include the mouth or throat sores that many people get from radiation.